 Early second semester students in first grade throughout the district will take the CogAT Complete.
 The CogAT is a measure of potential that looks at general thinking and problem-solving skills of students, and indicates how well the student uses these skills to solve verbal, quantitative, and nonverbal problems.
 Using information from both the CogAT Complete and NWEA fall and winter achievement scores, a district-wide identification committee uses an anonymous process to review the student scores and determinations of placement in high ability classes.

-Students receiving a score in the 85th percentile or above on either the CogAT or NWEA fall and winter testing window assessments will be placed in a high ability class for second grade.
+Students receiving a score in the 85th percentile or above on NWEA assessments will be placed in a high ability class for second grade.
 Teacher and parent recommendations are also available and considered with the scores.
 Students admitted to the program will be placed with a "cluster" of students who have similar needs and aptitude the following school year.
 All parents/guardians are notified by the end of April the school year prior to identification.

 GRADEs 4, 6, 8

-At the transition grades of 4, 6 and 8 all students, regardless of if they have been in a high ability class in the past or not, are all students in the grade level are reviewed to determine if they qualify for high ability for the upcoming school year.
-NWEA fall and winter assessment scores as well as ILEARN results and grades are considered when determining placement for students in high ability.
+At the transition grades of 4, 6 and 8 all students, regardless of if they have been in a high ability class in the past or not, all students in the grade level are reviewed to determine if they qualify for high ability for the upcoming school year.
+NWEA scores, ILEARN results and grades are considered when determining placement for students in high ability.
+Criteria for placement are scores above the 85th percentile in Math and Reading NWEA as well as passing all state assessments (ISTEP/ILEARN) with a preference of scores that fall in the Pass+ range.
 Teacher and parent recommendations are also available and considered with the scores.
 Students who qualify for high ability classes for 7th and 9th grade will qualify by subject area in one or more of four possible areas, math, language arts, science and/or social studies.